drunkfly/retrotoolkit/README.md

 This software also includes a bunch of third party software.
 Please consult licensing for this software in the corresponding directories inside `Libs`.

-Note that this repository includes "Farm-Fresh Web Icons" by FatCow (http://www.fatcow.com/free-icons).
+This repository includes some of the "Farm-Fresh Web Icons" by FatCow (http://www.fatcow.com/free-icons).
 These icon sets are licensed under a Creative Commons Attribution 3.0 License.
 The icons may not be resold, sub-licensed, rented, transferred or otherwise made available for use.
 Please link to the page on fatcow.com if you would like to spread the word.

+This repository includes some of the "Fugue Icons" by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/).
+These icons are licensed under a Creative Commons Attribution 3.0 License.

-Note that Apache Ant included into source distribution uses the Apache 2 license which is incompatible with GNU GPL v2.
+Apache Ant, included into source distribution, is licensed under the Apache 2 license, which is incompatible with GNU GPL v2.
 Apache Ant is only used during the compilation process as an external tool and is not included into the final distribution.